felipemaion/truco/readme.rst

 [This Deck of Cards library was made and shared at Github (https://github.com/iScrE4m/pyCardDeck) by iScrE4m]

+Now, clone or download this project to a folder.
 After that you can run the pre-loaded game (4 players)::

 python truco.py